 To increase awareness within Chinese immigrant communities, including parents whose school-age children stand to benefit from a more equitable admissions process, CAA is also leading on ethnic media awareness.
 These efforts have already garnered coverage in news outlets including Chinese in LA and Hua Ren One, and earned thousands of impressions on digital platforms including WeChat and Weibo.

 A longstanding champion for education justice, CAA was involved in preparing the 1974 U.S. Supreme Court case, Lau v.
 Nichols, which compelled public schools to provide a bilingual education for the growing number of Chinese- and Spanish-speaking students in the United States.
-CAA also led a successful campaign for a permanent City College campus in San Francisco Chinatown, which now provides generations of immigrant students with equal access to educational opportunities.
-More recently, we helped spearhead a non-citizen voting in school board elections to give immigrant parents the power to advocate on behalf of their children’s best interests.
+CAA also led a successful campaign for a permanent City College campus in San Francisco Chinatown.
+The Chinatown campus now provides generations of immigrant students with equal access to educational opportunities.
+More recently, we helped spearhead non-citizen voting in school board elections to give immigrant parents the power to advocate on behalf of their children’s interests.

 Though inequities remain within the college admissions process, the decision to end consideration of the SAT and ACT in UC admissions marks a tremendous victory for underrepresented communities and paves the way for other colleges and universities to follow suit.
 In a statement to the press, CAA Co-Executive Director Cynthia Choi emphasized the role of coalition-building and cross-racial solidarity in addressing all forms of structural racism: “All minorities need to stand together to ensure fair and equitable educational opportunities for all.”